mechatroner/sublime_rainbow_csv/README.md

 RBQL host language.
 In order to use RBQL with Java Script (js) you need to have Node JS installed and added to your system path.

-To use Java Script add this line to your settings file: `"rbql_meta_language": "js",`
+To use Java Script add this line to your settings file: `"rbql_backend_language": "js",`

 #### "rbql_output_format"